davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

    The above code block is called a **method** in Java.
 Let's dissect it:

-      - The method is our way of expressing an _algorithm_.
+      - The method is our way of expressing an _algorithm_ (or a _routine_) you want the computer to execute.
 For now, ignore the `public` and `void` keywords.
 We'll talk about them later.
       - **Method Name:** The name of this method is `printMyName`
       - **Parameter List:** The pair of parentheses `()` following the method's name are used to enclose any inputs that may be accepted for this method.
 In this case, our method does _not_ accept any input data, so the parentheses simply open and close, enclosing no inputs.
       - **Body:** Following the parameter list, we now see a pair of "curly" braces `{` and `}` on different lines.
 All the instructions of your algorithm must go in between the pair of curly braces.
 The first instruction would go where the "TODO" line currently is.
 Each instruction should be placed on a separate line below it.